MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-compliance-reports.md

 # Intune compliance reports for updates

-When you use Intune to deploy Windows update to Windows 10 devices, view details about update compliance by using Intune or a free solution called *Update Compliance*, which is part of the Microsoft Operations Management Suite (OMS).
+When you use Intune to deploy Windows update to Windows 10 devices, view details about update compliance by using Intune or a free solution called *Update Compliance*.
+Update Compliance is part of the Microsoft Operations Management Suite (OMS).

 ## Use Intune